Who is it suitable for?

 What is the chance the test will get a result?

-Recent studies have shown that the failure rate for the test is affected by the mother’s weigh as it affects the amount of fetal DNA available.
+Recent studies have shown that the failure rate for the test is affected by the mother’s weight as it affects the amount of fetal DNA available.
 Success rates are over 99%.

 What about twins?